Rishabh3040/Authentication-in-MERN-/README.md

-Code authentication system, its veryfy the username and email and ensure same user not exitst username : uniue email : unique
+Code authentication system, its veryfy the username and email and ensure same user not exitst username : uniue, email : unique,

-validation
+validation,
-verification
+verification,
-authentication
+authentication,
-authorization
+authorization,

-connected to DB
+connected to DB,
 connect to Cluster